There are many options available for sending money abroad, which can be confusing.

 However, if you have more than that amount, you may not get it back.

-Therefore, they’re arguably safer to use.
+Therefore, depending how you view this, they’re arguably safer to use.

 Is XE trustworthy?